-In the pages of this edition of Trans in the South you’ll find lists of trans-friendly service providers – from doctors to attorneys to counselors – across the South as well as resources to assist with funding medical transition.
-This information has been collected and vetted by Ivy Gibson-Hill, our LGBT Rights Toolkit Coordinator.
+In the pages of this edition of Trans in the South, available in both English and Spanish, you’ll find lists of trans-friendly service providers – from doctors to attorneys to counselors – across the South as well as resources to assist with funding medical transition, and helpful information about insurance coverage.
 We hope this resource guide helps people access the services they need to survive and to thrive.

 You can download a PDF of Trans in the South: A Guide to Resources by clicking here.
 We also ask you to share this guide with your networks.

 We’re grateful to the many providers and agencies listed in this guide and to partner groups in the South and nationally that also put out resource guides.
 We’ve done our best to curate this updated guide to be as thorough and accurate as possible about trans-friendly services across the South.

 Have a resource you’d like to see included in our next update?
 Please submit new resources here.
 Thanks for helping us expand Trans in the South!